 CRAN is not a fund.
 We assess each opportunity on a case-by-case basis.
 The network functions as a choice of participation by individual investors and individual opportunity rather than a fund or required investment.
 Our members invest only the amount of money they choose, which gives flexibility to each and every deal.

-The network works with the WV Hive to screen, evaluate, and mentor start-up investments with the intention of diversifying the economic base of West Virginia.
+The Country Roads Angel Network screens, evaluates and mentors start-up investments with the intent of diversifying the economic base of the Mountain State.

 You have the idea, now you need investors.
 If you need help getting started, take a look at these slides to create the Perfect Pitch for your product or idea.